 Your tax bill

 Taking on a new employee is also likely to increase your tax bill.
 You must pay Employer’s Class 1 National Insurance Contributions on payments made to employees over the Lower Earnings Limit.
 This is set at £95 per week, £412 per month or £4,940 per year for the 2009-10 tax year.

 If you are considering taking on your first employees, you should also remember that you are obliged to operate a PAYE scheme.
 This can be an expensive proposition; you may need to purchase new software, and you will certainly need to factor in the time it will take you to learn and operate it.
 You will also be required to complete an Employer Annual Return at the end of each tax year.

 Your new employee will almost certainly require some training.
 The cost of this process will, to a great extent, depend on the nature of the job; you may, for example, need to provide them with specialist instruction, particularly if your business operates in a high-risk industry like construction.

 Again, some training costs are tax deductible.
 But at the very least you should recognise that you, or another member of your staff, will be taken away from your normal work for a period of time in order to bring the new employee up to speed.
 This comes at a price – and there are no tax breaks available.

-You can buy it as part of a single business policy along with your public liability and any additional covers, which can reduce the overall cost and make your business insurance easier to manage.
+You can buy it as part of a single business insurance policy along with your public liability insurance and any additional covers, which can reduce the overall cost and make your business insurance easier to manage.